ioquatix/popsicle-shell/README.md

 ## Instructions

 1. Print out two shells and a stick.
+I actually recommend **several sticks** if you are intending to use this with children.
 2. Fill with (ideally rainbow coloured) play dough and place stick in the middle.

 	![Ice Cream](photos/IMG_8339.JPG)